Stewart v. Abend: Facts

 Cornell Woolrich originally wrote the short story "It Had to Be Murder", and sold the publication rights to Popular Publications, Inc., which published the story in its Dime Detective Magazine (February 1942 issue).
 Three years later, Woolrich sold the movie rights to a production company, and agreed by contract to renew those rights when the 28-year copyright (then in force) expired.
 In 1953 the movie rights were bought for $10,000 by Patron Inc., a production company formed by actor James Stewart and director Alfred Hitchcock.
 The short story was then made into the acclaimed movie Rear Window (1954), directed by Hitchcock and starring Stewart.

 Woolrich died in 1968, before the expiration of his 28-year copyright, and control of the literary rights passed to his executor, Chase Manhattan Bank.
 Chase sold the movie rights for $650 to literary agent Sheldon Abend.
-Abend refused to honor Woolrich's original agreement to renew the copyright and assign it to the owner of the movie rights, and instead sued Stewart when the movie was shown on television.
+In 1971 and 1974, ABC aired the film through a licensing agreement with Stewart, Hitchcock, and MCA Inc. Abend, refusing to honor Woolrich's original agreement to renew the copyright and assign it to the owner of the movie rights, sued Stewart in response to this.
+Ultimately, Abend dismissed his suit and he was awarded $25,000.
+During the 1980s, Abend claims he sought to create a play and television version of "It Had to Be Murder" with HBO.